 The penalties for cheating or fabrication vary according to the instructor, but at the very least instructors will include an "F" or zero points on the exam or assignment and might include an "F" for the course.
 All confirmed cases of academic cheating are reported to the office of the Dean of Students, where he/she will record the offense and address offenders with the appropriate conduct sanctions outside of the academic process, if warranted.
-Severe or repeat cases may be referred to the Vice-President for Academic Affairs.
+Severe or repeat cases may be referred to the Dean of the College or the Vice-President for Academic Affairs.